jamboree/co2/README.md

 #### switch-case

-Needed only if the switch-body is involved with the await/yield emulation.
+Needed only if the switch-body is involved with the suspend-resume points.

 ```c++
 CO2_SWITCH (which,